Standard Number: IT.1.1.3S

 - Ensure the physical security of the device to prevent loss, theft, and/or damage;

-- Report lost or stolen devices that contained University Data;
+- Report lost or stolen devices that contained University Data; and,

 - Ensure the device meets the security requirements identified within Section 3 of this document.